ORNL-Fusion/ips-examples/generic_IPS_examples/CQL3D_generic_example/README.md

 D3D\_96143\_one\_ray/edison\_test

-The example uses the basic\_driver.py and the generic\_component.py instead of a CQL3D specific components.
-The full path to the CQL3D executable appears in the config file.
+The example uses the basic\_driver.py and the generic\_component.py instead of a CQL3D specific component.
+The full path to the CQL3D executable appears in the env.COMPX\_codes file in /ips-wrappers/.
 It presently points to the AToM collection of code binaries on NERSC Cori:

 /global/common/software/atom/cori/binaries/cql3d/m77_CompX/